BirdeeHub/lze/README.md

 > [!TIP]
 > You should delete the plugin from your handler's state
 > in either the `before` or `after` hooks
-> so that you dont have to carry around
+> so that you don't have to carry around
 > unnecessary state and increase your chance of error and your memory usage.
-> However, not doing so would not cause any bugs in lze.
+> However, not doing so would not cause any bugs in `lze`.
-> It just might let you call trigger_load multiple times unnecessarily
+> It just might let you call `trigger_load` multiple times unnecessarily

 ## :green_heart: Contributing